foster-yuanhao/unionpayratecalculator/README.md

 Upon accessing the website, you will be greeted with a straightforward interface where you can:

-1. Select the direction of conversion (MYR to CNY or CNY to MYR).
-2. Enter the amount you wish to convert.
+1. Enter the amount you wish to convert.
-3. View the calculated exchange rate and the converted amount instantly.
+2. View the converted amount instantly.

 ## Feedback and Support